beam-telemetry/cowboy_telemetry/README.md

 Note:

-* The `telemetry` handlers will be executed from the cowboy connection process, not from the request process.
-The `start` event will contain the pid of the `request_process`.
+* The `telemetry` handlers are executed from the cowboy connection process, not from the request process.